for the corporate law departments of the future,

 The form of Artificial Intelligence we use is called Deep Learning.

-But to better explain why Intraspexion is the New Sonar Machine, we'll also use the analogy of finding the needles in the haystack.
+To better explain why Intraspexion is the New Sonar, we'll also use the analogy of finding the needles in the haystack.
 We know you've heard that one.

 For starters, here's a little bit of our history.
 The term "first light" refers, generally, to the first use of a new instrument.
 It's then that you see what needs further attention.
 In Q4 of 2017, we completed a pilot project with a company whose identity and confidential information we’re not permitted to disclose.

 However, in a non-confidential telephone communication, a company attorney reported that our system had found, in a now-closed discrimination case, a risky email that the company already knew about.
 That was good news, but it was not exciting news.

 But we were also told that our system had also found a risky email the company had later determined was material, but also that, previously, the company had not known about it.

 Deep Learning (for text) requires two basic ingredients: a classification of data (i.e., a label) and lots of examples of the classification (a "positive" set) and, for contrast, examples of text we wouldn't want to find (a "negative" set).